hallogameboy/JEDI/data/README.md

 ## Experimental Setup

-In our paper, we have two main tasks and one independent study using the following experimental setup with datasets for 5-fold cross-validation.
+In our paper, we have two main tasks with 5-fold cross-validation and one independent study using the following experimental setup for datasets.

 ### Isoform-level Circular RNA Prediction

-For each fold:
+For each in the five folds:

 | Training | Testing |
 | ----------- | ----------- |